 Schools that have achieved the high standards required for authorization to offer one or more of the IB programmes are known as IB World Schools.
-There are over half a million students attending more than 3500 IB World Schools in 139 countries and this number is growing annually.

 The Primary Years, Middle Years and Diploma Programmes share a common philosophy and common characteristics.
 They develop the whole student, helping students to grow intellectually, socially, aesthetically and culturally.
 They provide a broad and balanced education that includes science and the humanities, languages and mathematics, technology and the arts.
 The programmes teach students to think critically, and encourage them to draw connections between areas of knowledge and to use problem-solving techniques and concepts from many disciplines.
 They instil in students a sense of responsibility towards others and towards the environment.
 Lastly, and perhaps most importantly, the programmes give students an awareness and understanding of their own culture and of other cultures, values and ways of life.